 - Store any left overs in refrigerator after covering with foil or saran.

-- Easy to heat up next day in microwave with left over meat.
+- Easy to heat up next day in microwave with left over turkey or other meat.

 Do you have a favorite stuffing recipe?
 Have you tried stuffing balls before?